Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Details of Section

 \subsection{Proof of Theorem~\ref{thm:NPHardStabbingN4+} When \texorpdfstring{$ k > 4 $}{k>4}}

+In this section, we mention the modifications of the forcer gadgets to adapt them to higher values of $ k $.
+There are two families of forcer gadgets to cover: the forcer gadgets for thin polygons and the forcer gadgets in general position.

-For the case when $k=5$, we use the force gadget as shown in Figure~\ref{fig:fullGadgetStabbingN5}.
-Similarly to the proof of Lemma~\ref{lem:forcerGadgetStabbingN4}, we show that the out-stab intersects at least four reflex segments in any conforming partition $ \mathcal{ R } $ with stabbing number at most~$ 5 $ of $F $ (Figure~\ref{fig:forcerGadgetStabbingN5}).
-Indeed, considering only the $16$ pixels which are the wedge-pixels of some reflex vertex (all of which satisfy the premise of Lemma~\ref{lem:consequences(pixel)}), $ \mathcal{ R } $ includes the verticals of at most two wedge-pixels per row, that is, $ \mathcal{ R } $ includes the horizontals of at least two wedge-pixels per row.
+\paragraph{Forcer gadgets for thin polygons\ARXIVVERSIONONLY{.}} For the case when $ k = 5 $, we use the force gadget as shown in (Figure~\ref{fig:forcerGadgetStabbingN5+67}(a-b)).
+Similarly to the proof of Lemma~\ref{lem:forcerGadgetStabbingN4}, we show that the out-stab intersects at least four reflex segments in any conforming partition $ \mathcal{ R } $ with stabbing number at most~$ 5 $ of $ F $.
+Indeed, considering only the~$ 16 $ pixels which are the wedge-pixels of some reflex vertex, $ \mathcal{ R } $ includes the verticals of at most two wedge-pixels per row, that is, $ \mathcal{ R } $ includes the horizontals of at least two wedge-pixels per row.
 Thus, in total, $ \mathcal{ R } $ includes the horizontals of at least eight wedge-pixels.
 Since $ \mathcal{ R } $ includes the horizontals of at most two wedge-pixels per column, each column has exactly four horizontal reflex segments included in $ \mathcal{ R } $.
-Furthermore, the gadget indeed admits a partition with stabbing number at most~$ 5 $ (Figure~\ref{fig:forcerGadgetStabbingN5}(b)).
+Furthermore, the gadget indeed admits a partition with stabbing number at most~$ 5 $ (Figure~\ref{fig:forcerGadgetStabbingN5+67}(b)).

-We now prove the hardness for $ \CSTAB { k } $ by generalizing the force gadgets.
-For the case when $ k $ is even, i.e. $ k = 4 + 2 m $, where $ m $ is a positive integer, we generalize the forcer gadget for stabbing number~$ 4 $ to a forcer gadget for stabbing number $ k $, by adding $ m $ rows and $ m $ columns, where $ m $ is a positive integer such that $ k = 4 + 2 m $.
-Then we generalize the polygon $ P ( \formula ) $ for stabbing number~$ 4 $ to a polygon for stabbing number $ k $.
-This is done by attaching $ m $ forcer gadgets for stabbing number $ k $ to the middle of each row or column of adjacent pixels of $ P ( \formula ) $.
-The hardness reduction for $ \CSTAB { k } $ now follows the same technique that we used to prove the hardness of $ \CSTAB { 4 } $.
-The case when $ k $ is odd is handled similarly by starting with the hardness of $ \CSTAB { 5 } $.
-Figure~\ref{fig:fullGadgetStabbingN5} illustrates an instance for $ \CSTAB { 5 } $, which corresponds to the same $ \RPM$ instance that we used in the hardness proof for $ \CSTAB { 4 } $.